-Oh no. The worst murderer, liar, and ravager to ever exist mustbe released?
+Oh no. The worst murderer, liar, and ravager to ever exist must be released?
 Why?
 Hasn’t he wreaked enough destruction and sorrow and pain in the universe?

 Now, there is not some law outside of God dictating to him what he must do.
 If something “must” take place it is something he determines in the secret counsels of his own will.

-So how do we know we can trust God’s goodness when he decrees a horrible must, something beyond our ability to comprehend that might appear to us capricious or even evil?
-The best place to look is the cross.
+So how do we know we can trust God’s goodness when he decrees a horrible must, something beyond our ability to comprehend, something that might appear to us capricious or even evil?

-Anyone who has ever wrestled and even agonized over God’s musts has a sympathetic High Priest.
+Anyone who has ever wrestled, even agonized, over God’s musts has a sympathetic High Priest.
 Three times in Gethsemane Jesus pleaded with his Father, “My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will” (Matthew 26:39).

 The Father had decreed a must.
 And in the intensity of the pain the Son pleads to be delivered from it.
 But the cross must be endured for all righteousness to be fulfilled and for the maximum glory of the Father, Son, and Holy Spirit to be seen, as well as for the joy of the saints to be experienced.

-In Gethsemane we see that God does not subject us to a pain he is unwilling to bear himself.
+In Gethsemane, we see that God does not subject us to a pain he is unwilling to bear himself.
 But on the cross we see our God willing to bear a pain that he is unwilling for us to bear, though it is what we deserve.

 [In the cross] is where the worst that God ever ordained and the best that God ever ordained meet and become one.

-The “musts” of God, even allowing Satan to ravage, are actually invitations for us to take great comfort in the colossal sovereignty behind them.
+The musts of God, even allowing Satan to ravage, are actually invitations for us to take great comfort in the colossal sovereignty behind them.
 Profound comfort comes when we learn to trust that, when God’s ways are inscrutable (Romans 11:33), the Judge of all the earth will do what is just (Genesis 18:25) and will work all things together for our good and everlasting joy (Romans 8:28).